falcosecurity/falco-website/content/en/docs/plugins/_index.md

 ## Plugin SDKs

 To facilitate the development of plugins written in Go, we've written a [SDK](https://github.com/falcosecurity/plugin-sdk-go) that provides support code for writing plugins.
 The SDK provides Go structs/enums corresponding to the C structs/enums used by the API, has utility packages that manage the details of memory management/type conversion, and presents abstract interfaces that provide a more streamlined interface to potential plugin authors.
+We go through the details and the architecture of the GO SDK in the [Go SDK walkthough section](./go-sdk-walkthrough).

-There is also a [C++](https://github.com/falcosecurity/plugins/tree/master/sdk/cpp) SDK that defines abstract C++ base classes for plugins.
+There is also an experimental [C++](https://github.com/falcosecurity/plugins/tree/master/sdk/cpp) SDK that defines abstract C++ base classes for plugins.
 Plugin authors can derive from these base classes and implement the abstract methods to provide demographic information, events, and extract fields from events.
+This SDK is currently in line with the most recent changes in the plugin API, and will be subject to many updates in the near future.

 All of the Falcosecurity-provided plugins use these SDKs.